ahmedius2/RTG-Sync/README.md

 . test.sh
 ```

+### Expected Outcome
-**Expected Outcome**: The best-effort task should get throttled whenever its execution overlaps with the execution of tau_1.
+The best-effort task should get throttled whenever its execution overlaps with the execution of tau_1.
 On Jetson TX-2, the resulting execution timeline looks like this:

 ![Execution Trace with Throttling of BE Tasks](https://github.com/wali-ku/RTG-Synch/blob/kernel/kernel/sanity_tests/throttling/example_output/throttle.png)